-The course covers: Psychology, Criminology, Globalization, Research including the references to small states and Jersey's unique political status.
+The course covers: Psychology, Criminology, including the references to small states.
 Research methods taught in Stage 1 and Stage 2 will give Students skills to undertake their own research in the final year of the course for dissertations and work-based action research.
 This Degree provides a broad overview of the institutions of society, theories and perspectives that show how individuals they relate to each other and institutions.